Lorenzo Fayne: Exposure

 Fayne first came under suspicion as a suspect in the July 23, 1993, murder of 17-year-old Faith Davis, who lived next door from his grandmother's house.
 Davis had been attacked in her apartment, during which she was raped and stabbed to death.
 In order to erase the evidence, the killer set fire to the apartment, but was spotted by witnesses, who identified him as Lorenzo Fayne.
 Police soon arrived to interrogate him, and while examining his clothes and home, blood stains were located.
 Fayne was taken to the police station, where he would eventually confess to robbing Davis' apartment, but refused to admit any involvement in her murder.
-On August 4, while examining fingerprints found at the crime scene, it was determined that it matched the ones found on the body of 6-year-old Aree Hunt, a young boy who had been raped and strangled on July 14, 1989, not far from Fayne's grandmother's house.
+On August 4, while examining fingerprints found at the crime scene, it was determined that one matched those found on the body of 6-year-old Aree Hunt, a young boy who had been raped and strangled on July 14, 1989, not far from Fayne's grandmother's house.

 After he was confronted with these findings, Lorenzo confessed to murdering both Hunt and Davis.
 According to his testimony, the motive for killing Aree was an inferiority complex, which drove him to commit these vicious crimes so he could feel better about himself.
 After his family learned about his confessions, his grandmother talked to him in late August, during which Fayne confessed to three additional killings.
 They were of 14-year-old Latondra Dean, raped and stabbed to death on March 20, 1992; 9-year-old Fallon Flood, raped and strangled on July 20, 1992, and 17-year-old Glenda Jones, who was raped and stabbed to death on June 25, 1993.
 All of the victims lived and were killed within a several hundred meter radius from the house in which Lorenzo and his grandmother lived.
 He was also suspected of killing another girl: 16-year-old Nicole Willis, who was raped and beaten to death a few hundred meters away from the East St. Louis High School on October 16, 1989, but Fayne denied having anything to do with her death.